KZM

 KZM was an early radio broadcasting station, initially licensed to Preston D. Allen in Oakland, California.
-It was issued its first license in December 1921, moved to nearby Hayward, California in 1928, and was deleted in mid-1931.
+It was issued its first license in December 1921, moved to nearby Hayward in 1928, and was deleted in mid-1931.

 History

 6XAJ

-Although KZM was first licensed as a broadcasting station in December 1921, this was actually a relicensing and continuation of operations begun under an Experimental license, 6XAJ, issued to the Preston D. Allen a few months earlier.
-Allen, described at the time as a "'thoroughbred' radio man in every respects", had extensive radio experience as an amateur operator as well as a radio technician during World War One.
-He installed 6XAJ atop the Hotel Oakland as an adjunct to his Western Radio Institute, which occupied two rooms on the hotel's seventh floor.
+Although KZM was first licensed as a broadcasting station in December 1921, this was actually a relicensing and continuation of operations begun under an experimental license, 6XAJ, (Note: The "6" in 6XAJ's call sign designated that the station was located in the sixth Radio Inspection district, while the leading "X" indicated that it was operating under an Experimental license.) issued to the Preston D. Allen a few months earlier.
+Allen, described at the time as a "'thoroughbred' radio man in every respects", had extensive radio experience as an amateur operator as well as a radio technician during World War I. He installed 6XAJ atop the Hotel Oakland as an adjunct to his Western Radio Institute, which occupied two rooms on the hotel's seventh floor.
 Beginning in September 1921 the station transmitted on 325 meters (923 kHz), and its schedule included "Press matter" supplied by the Oakland Tribune, broadcast daily from 7:15-7:30 p.m., plus concerts on Tuesday and Friday evenings from 8:00-9:00 p.m.